Functional Test Plugins Design, Switches and Parameters

 Random Data vs ImageNet verification:

-The test can run on random data tensors, when using this mode the accuracy check is skipped and only achievable FPS is taken into account in the pass/fail criteria.
-This test enables pure FPS test without depending on the image augmenter (AEON).
+Random Data - The test can run on random data tensors.
+When using this mode the accuracy check is skipped and only achievable FPS is taken into account in the pass/fail criteria.
+It enables pure FPS test without depending on the image augmenter.
+This test is limited to 1000 iterations.

-ImageNet - When applying ImageNet dataset, the test will evaluate accuracy and FPS.
-The FPS could be influenced by the image augmenter (AEON) which runs the image pre-process on the Host.
+ImageNet - When using ImageNet dataset, the test will evaluate accuracy and FPS.
+The FPS could be influenced by the image augmenter AEON in case of first-gen Gaudi and Habana Media Pipe in case of Gaudi2.
 To prevent performance degradation, refer to the note in Test Differences Between First-gen Gaudi and Gaudi2 section.

 The suggested number of training epochs should not exceed 90.
 The ResNet50 training app should converge with that range.
 90 epoch represents 20-21 hours of running.